NEO-Research-Group/docker-101/README.md

 A more complex example, with 6 containers [here](https://github.com/jfrchicanog/docker-ewp/blob/baedb47a4841e1a51e65f286dabafb7852cdc0de/ewp/docker-compose.yml).

 Let's create a docker infrastructure for a Wordpress site.
-Use [this docker-compose file](docker-compose.yml).
+Use [this docker-compose file](https://raw.githubusercontent.com/NEO-Research-Group/docker-101/master/docker-compose.yml).
 We can create all the containers, network and volumes and run the containers with:
 ```
 docker-compose up -d
 ```
 The `-d` option is to run the command in background.
-We can see that the containers are running with `docker container ls`.
-We can see the new volumes with `docker volume ls`.
+We can see that the containers are running with `docker container ls`, and the new volumes with `docker volume ls`.
 We should be able to connect to our wordpress installation using a browser: http://localhost:8080.
 Add a first user.

 We can check that the database has a user:
 ```